neonagx/nba-roster/README.md

 # Getting Started with NBA-Fantasy Team Roster

-Step 1: Git clone the repo or Unzip the nba-roster folder Step 2: Open nba-roster in the terminal and run 'npm ci' in order to clean build node_modules and dependencies.
+Step 1: Git clone the repo or Unzip the nba-roster folder.\
+Step 2: Open nba-roster in the terminal and run 'npm ci' in order to clean build node_modules and dependencies.\
-Step 3: Run 'npm start'
+Step 3: Run 'npm start'.\

 ## Available Scripts